tpronk/sandra/README.md

 ------ | -----------
-build/ | Scripts for build and loading SANDRA package src/ | SANDRA source code tests/ | Tests (and demos) of SANDRA modules in the SANDRA Analysis Framework
+build/ | Scripts for build and loading SANDRA package src/ | SANDRA source code tests/ | A SANDRA Analysis Framework with demos (and tests)